 Who Benefits Most from Cognitive Behavioural Therapy?

-Deeper long term problems are not well addressed by CBT because of the short term natural of the treatment.
-Long term treatment is able to address extensive history of a particular problem and unravel the reasons why the problem has emerged and help clients investigate and become conscious of the underlying issues that stem from their personal history.
+Deeper long term problems may not be well addressed by CBT.
+Long term treatment like psychotherapy is better able to address extensive history of a particular problem and unravel the reasons why the problem has emerged and help clients investigate and become conscious of the underlying issues that stem from their personal history.